Ammar al-Baluchi: Combatant Status Review Tribunal (2007)

-First military commission
+First military commission (2008)

-In February 2008, Baluchi was committed to a joint trial, charged with conspiracy, attacking civilians and civilian objects, causing serious bodily injury, murder, destruction of property, hijacking, terrorism and providing material support for terrorism.
+In February 2008, al-Baluchi was committed to a joint trial, charged with conspiracy, attacking civilians and civilian objects, causing serious bodily injury, murder, destruction of property, hijacking, terrorism and providing material support for terrorism.

-Al Baluchi, Walid Bin Attash, and Khalid Sheikh Mohammed chose to serve as their own attorney.
+al-Baluchi, Walid Bin Attash, and Khalid Sheikh Mohammed chose to serve as their own attorney.

 They requested laptops, and internet access, in order to prepare their defences.
 In October 2008, Ralph Kohlmann ruled that the men be provided with the computers, but not the internet access.

-Al Baluchi's request said he was a Microsoft Certified software engineer.
+al-Baluchi's request said he was a Microsoft Certified software engineer.

 On 8 December 2008, Khalid Sheikh Mohammed told the judge that he and the other four indictees wished to plead guilty; however, the plea would be delayed until after mental competency hearings for Hawsawi and bin al-Shibh.
 Mohammed said, "We want everyone to plead together."

-January 2009 Executive Order to Close Guantanamo
+Executive Order 13492 of Barack Obama (2009)

 On 22 January 2009, United States President Barack Obama issued Executive Order 13492, ordering a halt to the Guantanamo military commission as part of the overall closure of Guantanamo Bay Detention Camp.
 On 21 April 2009, United States Senate minority leader Mitch McConnell cited "Ali Abd al-Azeez Ali" as an example of the kind of captive United States President Barack Obama might free in the United States when he closes the camp in January 2010, because he didn't know what else to do with him.

-Second military commission
+Second military commission (2011)

 In October 2011, in an operation called the "baseline review," the prison seized all legal materials belonging to "high-value detainees," starting with Abd al-Rahim al-Nashiri.
 The prison also announced that it would change its previous policy and begin reviewing legal mail for its content.
 In response, the Chief Defense Counsel (United States) ordered the attorneys under his supervision to stop sending privileged communications to Guantanamo prisoners.
 Under the Chief Defense Counsel (United States) policy, Al-Baluchi could not receive mail from his attorneys until November 2013.

-On 4 April 2012, the Department of Defense referred Guantanamo military commission charges against al Baluchi and four other men for participation in the conspiracy leading up to the September 11 attacks.
-On 5 May 2012, Military Judge James Pohl arraigned al Baluchi, and appointed attorneys to represent him.
+On 4 April 2012, the Department of Defense referred Guantanamo military commission charges against al-Baluchi and four other men for participation in the conspiracy leading up to the September 11 attacks.
+On 5 May 2012, Military Judge James Pohl arraigned al al-Baluchi, and appointed attorneys to represent him.